 The Colby Computer Science Department is committed to integrating computer science and the liberal arts.
 Our goal is to provide Colby students with a strong background in CS, while also teaching them how to integrate their knowledge with other disciplines in order to produce new and innovative discoveries.
 Whether you want to be a major, minor, or just take a few courses, whatever your interests, knowing more about computers and computation will give you the ability to expand your possibilities.

-If you are interested in computer science, drop by and talk with the CS faculty or students on the 2nd floor of Roberts.
-We have a computer lab, robotics lab, and classroom.
+If you are interested in computer science, drop by and talk with the CS faculty or students on first floor of the new Davis Science Building.

 The Colby Science Library maintains a set of online books through the Colby Safari Online resources.
 These include many language references and other useful resources.